Topical Cinnamon – A Home Acne Remedy That Actually Works

 Tyrosinase is one of the main players in hyperpigmentation.
 It’s an enzyme used to manufacture the skin pigment melanin, through conversion from the non-essential dietary amino acid tyrosine.
 Tyrosinase levels can explain human skin colour in general; melanocytes derived from black skin contain up to 10 times more tyrosinase activity.
 A mutation in the tyrosinase gene is one reason why albinos exist.

-You need some tyrosinase, but, for acne and skin, excessive levels in localised spots are behind many cases of uneven skin tone.
-Sunlight can oxidise tyrosine and transform it into tyrosinase – that’s why a life spent outdoors can give you the pigmented, weathered look, like an ancient professional golfer.
+Everyone needs some tyrosinase, but for acne and skin, excessive levels in localised spots are behind many cases of uneven skin tone.
+Sunlight can oxidise tyrosine and transform it into tyrosinase – that’s why a life spent outdoors can give you a pigmented, weathered look, like an ancient professional golfer.

 One study found that cinnamaldehyde extracted from cinnamon essential oil had strong antityrosinase properties.
 Interestingly, another cinnamon compound called cis-2-methoxycinnamic acid had no effect on tyrosinase.
 The scientists concluded that cinnamaldehyde and cinnamon “possess potent anti-tyrosinase activities and may be a good source for skin-whitening agents”.